omsrisagar/main_config/README.md

 # my-vimrc
-My own customized vimrc built from scratch!
+My own customized vimrc, bashrc, bash\_profile built from scratch!
+# Instructions
+- Use .bash\_profile for Mac
+- Use .bashrc for Linux/Ubuntu